 - Provide tips and suggestions of ways to help keep the spirit of your beloved pet alive.

-When Chuck, my publisher, and I set out to gather stories of pet lovers who had lost their best friends, I never expected the outpouring of sharing.
+When Chuck, my friend, and I set out to gather stories of pet lovers who had lost their best friends, I never expected the outpouring of sharing.

 I posted a request in a few blogs and asked for stories about pet loss and the stories, photos, poems, quotes and letters started pouring in.

-The love you feel for a pet is so unconditional and deep.
+The love you feel for a pet is so unconditional and profound.
 Only someone who has loved and lost a pet can relate to how it feels.

 “It was so therapeutic to be able to share a story with someone who could understand the loss of my best friend.”

-I believe in you and I believe in the power of stories to change lives.
+We believe in you, and we believe in the power of stories to change lives.
+Please tell us yours,